 Reading VIPERS is our way of supporting children with their reading comprehension skills.
 VIPERS is an acronym for the six key reading skills children need to master to become successful readers (vocabulary, infer, predict, explain, retrieve and summarise).
 All children will be working on VIPERS during guided reading throughout the week.
 Children are also given the opportunity to read for pleasure and share books daily to foster a love of reading.
 We also use the Accelerated Reader Programme to support children in becoming independent readers.

 Alongside Maths and English, each year group teaches one topic per full term.
 These can be viewed on our year group curriculum overviews.
-The topics are centred on big questions which underpin each area of learning within that topic.
-Our topics combine history and geography subject areas with the former following a chronological approach.
+The topics are centred on big questions which underpin each area of learning within that topic with the content drawn from our knowledge organisers.
+These outline key historical concepts, vocabulary and chronology of that period.
+Our topics combine history and geography subject areas with the former following a chronological approach and following a theme of ‘Life on the Homefront’ for each historical topic.
 These topics cover the statutory aims outlined in the National Curriculum.

 Within each topic block, children will have the opportunity to develop and enhance their understanding and knowledge through reading of key texts and information and identifying and understanding topic based vocabulary.
 These are reinforced through our English units where texts are carefully selected to ensure opportunities for cross-curricular writing as well as key English skill.